R. Sankar

 Raman Sankar (30 April 1909 – 7 November 1972) was an Indian politician, statesman, administrator, orator, educationist, writer and editor who served as the 3rd Chief Minister of Kerala from 1962 to 1964.
-He is the only Chief Minister of Kerala to have been ousted through No-confidence motion.

 Early life

-He was born to Raman Panickar and Kunchaliamma on 30 April 1909 in Kuzhikkalidavaka village in Puthoor, Kollam district.
+He was born to Raman Panicker and Kunchaliamma on 30 April 1909 in Kuzhikkalidavaka village in Puthoor, Kollam district.
 He did his formal education in the Puthoor Primary School and later continued in an English School in Kottarakkara.
 In 1924, he joined Maharajas College (present University College) to gain a degree in Chemistry.
-He was supported financially for his education by a wealthy relative, as his father could not afford the expenses.
 He also worked as a teacher for a short span of time before he moved to the Government Law College, Thiruvananthapuram in 1933.

 His appointment as principal of Sivagiri High School made him associate with the activities of the Sree Narayana Dharma Paripalana Yogam (SNDP Yogam).
 He talked about the social injustice prevalent in those days, particularly the discriminatory attitude shown towards backward class communities, and also equal opportunities for backward classes.